dgabsi/RL_PPO_DDPG/README.md

 Please fill cuda in  notebooks.
 Since running the models takes a long time I have saved trained models and pickle dictionaries containing the results statistics.

+**Important**- Due to the limitation in moodle file sizes.
+The project was compressed to two zip files But when extracted the **contents** should be put together.
+See project structure.

 Project structure:
 - luna_lander (package- task 3+4)
     - experiments (Directory for tensorboard)